Winter Cat and Dog Care – 10 Safety Tips

 Outdoor pets need shelter

 Have an outdoor pet?
 Be sure that he or she has shelter from the wind, snow and ice.
 A sturdy dog house with some form of bedding will help.
-Animals all need a supply of fresh water.
+Animals all need a supply of freshwater.
 Check water bowls frequently to be sure they’re not frozen.
+Also, consider buying your dog a sweater.

 Holiday feasts can be deadly

-Winter time means holiday foods and candies.
+Wintertime means holiday foods and candies.
 Be very careful not to leave any unattended foods – especially chocolates.
 Raisins and grapes are also toxic to some dogs.
 The artificial sweetener Xylitol is deadly to dogs and cats.
-Xylitol is found in sugar free gum and some candies.
-Check labels carefully.
+Xylitol is found in sugar-free gum and some candies.
+Check the labels carefully.

 Watch out for deadly holiday plants